kiruba11k/Fitness-Chatbot-Agentic-Rag/README.md

 # 🏋️ Fitness Chatbot

-Your Personal Fitness Assistant built with **LangChain**, **Streamlit**, and **Chroma Vector Store**.
+Your Personal Fitness Assistant built with **LangGraph**, **Streamlit**, and **Chroma Vector Store**.
 This chatbot can answer questions related to fitness, diet, and nutrition by retrieving information from health-related web content.

 ## 🚀 Features
 - **AI-powered Assistant:** Uses LLM (ChatGroq) for generating intelligent responses.